radiantlogic-v8/documentation-eoc/documentation/admin/integrations/manage-integrations.md

 The required configuration details differ depending on the type of configuration selected.
 Complete the required configuration fields and select **Create** to finish setting up the new integration.

+The example below demonstrates how to configure email integration, allowing you to specify one or more comma-separated email addresses for receiving alerts.

 ![image description](images/config.png)

 If the integration is successfully created, you will receive a confirmation message and the integration will be added to the list of integrations on the *Integrations* tab.